Morir dos veces

 Morir dos veces (English: Die Twice) is a Mexican telenovela produced by José Rendón for Televisa.
 It premiered on Canal de las Estrellas on February 26, 1996 and ended on May 10, 1996.

-Carina Ricco and Eduardo Palomo starred as protagonists, while Manuel Landeta and Alejandra Ávalos starred as antagonists.
+The telenovela stars Carina Ricco, Eduardo Palomo, Manuel Landeta and Alejandra Ávalos.

 Plot

 Silvana is a housewife like any other, lives with her daughter Andrea and her husband Cristóbal, working together in a craft shop that Silvana got after his father died.

 Cristóbal and Silvana passed through a bad phase, so they thought about divorcing but Silvana tries at all costs to save their marriage, unfortunately Silvana plans to keep his family vanish with the death of Cristóbal.

 She does not understand how her husband so young, may have suffered from a heart attack.
 Cristóbal's body was still alive when Silvana finds him in his business and realizes that this has been ransacked.

 After a while the mob began harassing the poor widow to collect five million dollars that her husband had stolen.
 Esteban Pizarro commander is in charge of the case and discover the links that Cristóbal had with the Mafia and drug trafficking.

 Pizarro was suspected Silvana who actually killed Cristóbal to keep the money, making everyone believe he is innocent, so he tries to unmask approach her, but all he discovers is that is madly in love with her.

 Even though everyone thinks that Cristóbal has died, the returns become an evil man willing to take revenge and destroy his wife and the commander Pizarro.